jg-rp/liquidscript/README.md

 ## Drop Protocol

-A "drop" is an object that is more than just a mapping of names to values.
+In LiquidScript, a "drop" is an object that implements some or all of the "drop protocol".
 When included in a Liquid render context, a drop can, for example, behave like a Liquid primitive, dynamically produce properties via a dispatching method or expose its methods as if they were simple properties.

-An object does this by implementing some or all of the "drop protocol".
 The drop protocol is nothing more than a set of conventions using well defined [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
 Those symbols are:

 | Property               | Description                                                                                                                                                                                                                                                                                   |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |